 LA will only collect and hold information or disclose it to someone else if we have a lawful basis to do so.
 LA will explain the basis in the privacy notice that we will send you with our letter of engagement.

-- only transfer it to countries outside the European Economic Area (“EEA”) in line with data protection laws.
+- only transfer it to countries outside the United Kingdom (“UK”) in line with data protection laws.

 Our website does not collect location data or other data that can identify you by name unless you input data in order to allow us to contact you.
 If you register for an event, we can track your location to assist us in assessing the effectiveness of our communications using tools such as Google Analytics.

-We also track our email traffic (but not it’s content) to allow us to evaluate our relationships with organisations.
-Our website privacy statement, which can be viewed at https://www.lesteraldridge.com/privacy-policy, provides further information about how we obtain and use data through our website.
-We will update our website privacy statement if we change the way in which we collect and use personal data through our website.
+We also track our email traffic (but not its content) to allow us to evaluate our relationships with organisations.
+Our website privacy & cookies policy provides further information about how we obtain and use data through our website.
+We will update our website privacy & cookies policy if we change the way in which we collect and use personal data through our website.

 We are required to implement appropriate technical and organisational measures to ensure a level of security for personal data that is proportionate to the risk.

 LA’s information security management practices, as defined by our policies, standards and procedures, have been implemented in accordance with recognised information security best practices.
-We intend to move forward with our programme that will meet the quality standard ISO 27001:2013.
+We are ISO27001:2013 compliant.
 An information security risk management framework is used to identify, assess, and evaluate information-related risks along with the selection and implementation of related technical, physical, and administrative controls.

 Information security process and control documents are approved by management and updated annually to provide guidance on how to prevent, detect, and respond to information security events and weaknesses, as well as documenting the consequences of non-compliance.